-Beginning with the 2014 designees, RP3 designations last for three years (e.g., utilities that apply in 2024 and receive an RP3 designation in early 2025 will maintain that designation until early 2028.
-They will need to reapply in 2027 to maintain their designation after 2028).
+Beginning with the 2014 designees, RP3 designations last for three years.
 Utilities that wish to maintain their RP3 status must re-apply every three years.
+For example, utilities that apply in 2025 and receive an RP3 designation in early 2026 will maintain that designation until early 2029.
+To maintain status after that, the utility must re-apply when the 2028 application opens (May 1, 2028).
 The intent of the re-application process is to ensure RP3 designees are consistently striving to maintain and improve the quality of their system.